koithos/kimspect/README.md

 ### Testing

 Kelper includes comprehensive tests covering various aspects of the codebase.
-The tests are organized in the `tests` directory and include:
+The tests are organized in the `tests` directory.

-#### Image Processing Tests

-- Registry extraction from various image formats
-- Image name and version splitting
-- Handling of different registry types (Docker Hub, GCR, Quay.io, private registries)

-#### Pod Processing Tests

-- Basic pod with multiple containers
-- Pods without spec
-- Pods with empty containers
-- Containers without images
-- Complex image paths
-- Private registry images

-#### Test Coverage

-The tests cover various scenarios including:

-- Edge cases (missing fields, empty values)
-- Different image formats and registries
-- Error conditions
-- Data structure validation

 To run the tests: